India’s Unicorns (2025 Update): The Complete Guide to India’s 100+ Billion-Dollar Startups

 73. CoinSwitch Kuber: Cryptocurrency investment and trading platform.

-74. Ather Energy: Manufacturer of electric scooters.
+74. Ather Energy: Electric-scooter manufacturer.

-77. Quikr: Online classifieds and marketplace for a wide range of products and services.
+77. Quikr: Online classifieds and marketplace.

-79. Zoomcar: Self-drive car rental service.
+79. Zoomcar: Self-drive car rentals.

 80. HealthifyMe: Digital health and wellness platform.

-81. Toppr: E-learning platform with customized learning materials.
+81. Toppr: E-learning platform with customized learning.

 82. Shadowfax: Logistics and delivery services provider.